-Our study has some limitations, including missing some classes: cytotoxic, radioactive, soiled and pathological, chemical and liquid waste that are included in Nepal’s waste system.
-Besides this, the combined dataset is also skewed towards common items such as gloves and gauze and is collected in non-Nepali settings.
-There is still a high chance that the model might not fail in real world as waste often appears in occluded, mixed, and cluttered packaging.
-To mitigate these issues, further work needs to be done especially on the data collection that represents generalized data in local settings.
+Our study has some limitations, including missing some classes: cytotoxic, radioactive, soiled and pathological, chemical and liquid waste that are included in Nepal's waste system.
+Additionally, the combined dataset is skewed towards common items such as gloves and gauze and is collected in non-Nepali settings.
+There is still a high chance that the model might fail in real world as waste often appears in occluded, mixed, and cluttered packaging.
+To mitigate these issues, further work needs to be done especially on data collection that represents generalized data in local settings.

 \begin{ack} We thank Tika Ram Poudel from Waste Service Private Limited for providing HCW images and bins from Bhaktapur Cancer Hospital, Nepal. \end{ack}